Please be sure to read all five sections below:

 All filings must be received by close of business, 5:00 P.M., on the first Wednesday in August.

 For each petition you file, you will also be asked to complete an Initiative Petition Information Sheet .
 To expedite filing, we encourage you to complete this form in advance, rather than when you file your petition in person.

-We strongly encourage you also to file an electronic version of your petition.
+In addition to the formal paper filing described above, we strongly encourage you to also provide us with an electronic version of your petition.
 This will greatly facilitate review by our office and public access to the text of your petition via our website.